 Wallpaper edges and seams

-To make sure the edges of paper are firmly stuck down, use a seam roller.
+To make sure the edges of the paper are firmly stuck down, use a seam roller.
 Do not be too vigorous with this as it may damage the paper or leave a sheen on it, which will show when the paper is viewed from an angle.
 It is, however, not suitable for use on certain types of paper such as flock or embossed.

 Air bubbles or blisters under wallpaper

-Despite your best efforts to remove air from behind the paper as it is hung, you may find a blister remaining afterwards.
+Despite your best efforts to remove air from behind the paper as it is hung, you may find a blister remaining afterward.
 There are two ways of dealing with this: Inject adhesive into the blister and use a seam roller to smooth it.
 Or, make a neat incision with a craft knife, and lift the edges enabling paste to be reapplied before smoothing back down.

 Vinyl wallpaper adhesive

-When hanging vinyl papers, you will need to use a special "vinyl to vinyl" adhesive along any overlaps, since vinyl will not stick to itself.
+When hanging vinyl papers, you will need to use a special “vinyl to vinyl” adhesive along with any overlaps, since vinyl will not stick to itself.

 Pasting the wall

 Some papers require the wall to be pasted rather than the paper.
 In this case, use a roller to apply the adhesive to an area slightly wider than the strip to be hung.
 This will enable you to paste the next section without having to work right up to the previous piece.

 Embossed papers need to be handled with care to avoid flattening the pattern – particularly at joins and corners.
 Many people prefer the durability offered by ‘blown vinyl’ relief papers.